Working Days in Every Month of 2025 in the UK – England, Scotland, Wales & Northern Ireland

 2. Are Saturdays considered working days in the UK?

-No, Saturdays are usually not counted as working days unless your business operates on weekends, like in retail or hospitality sectors.
+No, Saturdays are usually not counted as working days unless your business operates on weekends, such as in retail or hospitality sectors.

 3. What happens if a public holiday falls on a weekend?